charliempetha/charliempetha.github.io/_pages/teaching.md

 Mentoring
 ===

-* Devansh ..., Highschool Student
+* Devansh Lakhanpal, Highschool Student
   Summer research project --- creating figures and movies of the evolution of galaxy clusters, in particular the infall region, in cosmological simulations